Douglas Marshall

-Sir Douglas Marshall (2 October 1906 – 24 August 1976) was a British businessman in insurance and banking and a Conservative Party politician, and Member of Parliament for Bodmin from 1945 to 1964.
+Commander Sir Douglas Marshall (2 October 1906 – 24 August 1976) was a British businessman in insurance and banking and a Conservative Party politician, and Member of Parliament for Bodmin from 1945 to 1964.

 Marshall was born on 2 October 1906 and he became a businessman in insurance and banking.
-In 1939 Marshall joined the Trade Division of the Admiralty and was commissioned in the Royal Naval Volunteer Reserve.
+In 1939, Marshall joined the Trade Division of the Admiralty and was commissioned in the Royal Naval Volunteer Reserve.

-In the 1945 General Election he was elected as a Member of Parliament for Bodmin.
-At the 1964 general election, he lost his seat to the Liberal Party candidate Peter Bessell.
+In the 1945 General Election, he was elected as a Member of Parliament for Bodmin.
+In the 1964 general election, he lost his seat to the Liberal Party candidate Peter Bessell.

-Marshall married Joan Annette Sherry in 1929 and they had one daughter, Joan died in 1952.
+Marshall married Joan Annette Sherry in 1929 and they had one daughter.
+Joan died in 1952.
 He married Symons in 1953 and they had a daughter as well as four step-children.